Royal Rumble (1990): Main event

 WWF World Heavyweight Champion Hulk Hogan entered at #25.
 Immediately after entering, Hogan eliminated Snuka and then Haku.
 Santana tried to eliminate Martel but Warrior tripped Santana and eliminated him.
 Honky attacked Hogan but it was for no use as Hogan eliminated Honky.
 The other half of The Rockers, Shawn Michaels entered at #26.
 Michaels was immediately eliminated by Warrior, then Warrior threw Martel out.
 It was now WWF World Heavyweight vs. IC Heavyweight Champion – Hogan vs. Warrior left in the ring.
 After looking at each other for a little bit, both powerhouses got in each other's faces, then each bounced off the rope and crashed into one another, but nobody moved, then after a criss-cross, Hogan missed a clothesline and they clotheslined each other.
 The Barbarian entered at #27 and leveled Hogan with a big boot.
 "Ravishing" Rick Rude entered at #28 before the clock went off and went after Warrior.
 Barbarian and Rude tried to eliminate Hogan, but the Warrior saved Hogan from being eliminated.
 Then a Hogan clothesline eliminated the Warrior with help from Barbarian and Rude.
 Warrior then came back into the ring and attacked both Barbarian and Rude before going backstage.
 Hercules entered at #29 and teamed with Hogan to battle Barbarian and Rude.
 The last entrant, Mr. Perfect entered and began stomping Hogan.

 This made Hogan, Rude, Barbarian, Hercules and Perfect, the final five men.
 Meanwhile, a miscommunication problem occurred between Barbarian and Rude.
 Hercules took advantage and eliminated Barbarian.
 This made it the final four – Hogan, Rude, Hercules and Perfect.
 Hercules was eliminated by Rude, leading to Hogan, Rude and Perfect as the final three.
 Rude and Perfect double-teamed Hogan.
 Perfect held Hogan for a Rude forearm but Hogan ducked and Perfect was sent out to the apron.
 While on the apron Hogan Irish whipped Rude and as Perfect was pulling himself back up he accidentally pulled the ropes down, letting Rude fly down to the floor.
-After a short argument between Rude and Perfect, Rude goes backstage.
+After a short argument between Rude and Perfect, Rude went backstage.
 This led to the final two – Hogan and Perfect.
 Hogan grabbed Perfect back in the ring but received a clothesline by Perfect.
 Perfect hit Hogan with a Perfect-Plex but Hogan "hulked up" and threw Perfect into the ring post.
 Hogan connected with clotheslines and threw Perfect over the turnbuckle and across the ring post to the floor, to win the 1990 Royal Rumble match.